nicopap/bevy_mod_fbx/README.md

 - Only binary version of FBX 7.4 & 7.5 are supported.
 - No ASCII FBX format support is planned. (blocked by upstream)
+- No support for multiple scenes within single FBX file.

 ### What have to be done